cartopher/automateSanGIS/README.md

         print(self.filename)
 ````
 ### processSanGIS() Method
-Here, we Build a Class Method to Handle Exceptions (errors) that Occur During our Runtime (execution) of the Program.
+Here, we build a Class Method to Handle Exceptions (errors) that occur during our Runtime (execution) of the program.
-We Handle these Expections Gracefully using Try and Exception Statements.
-For Example, if the Try Block Raises an Exception, the Except Block will Return the Exception that may be Caused by the Try Block.
+We Handle these Expections gracefully using Try and Exception Statements.
+For Example, if the Try Block Raises an Exception, the Except Block will Return the Exception that may be caused by the Try Block.
 ````
     def processSanGIS(self):
         """ try block: contains the code that may cause the exception.